 Age:To register you must be at least 17 years old (16 years at the Louisiana Office of Motor Vehicles or Registrar of Voters Office), but the voter must be 18 years old to vote

 Citizenship: Must be a United States citizen

--A copy of a current utility bill, bank statement, government check, paycheck, or other government document that shows your name and address.
+If you do not have any of these, you may bring a copy of a current and valid photo identification, a copy of a current utility bill, bank statement, government check, or government document that includes your name and address.